DanelleLarson/HMSC-Mississippi-River-Macrophytes/README.md

-#### Title: software release for Water Quality Improvements and Hydrogeomorphic Change Over 20 years Contributed to Macrophyte Community Recovery in the Upper Mississippi River
 #### Data and scripts for the manuscript,"Water Quality Improvements and Hydrogeomorphic Change Over 20 years Contributed to Macrophyte Community Recovery in the Upper Mississippi River"
 #### Authors: Danelle M. Larson, Mirkka Jones, Benjamin Weigel, Brian Gray, and Otso Ovaskainen
 #### Points of contact: Danelle M. Larson (dmlarson@usgs.gov)